 Ramsey graduated with a degree in finance in 2012 after earning three Golden Torch Awards – given to the Florida State student-athlete with the highest GPA on their respective team.

-Ramsey and his wife, Grace, were married in 2016.
+Ramsey and his wife, Grace, were married in 2016, and welcomed their first child, Brogan, in October 2019.
 Grace was a cheerleading captain at Georgia Tech, graduating with a business degree in 2012.